Aprilia AF1

 The Aprilia AF1 is a sports motorcycle, designed, developed and built by Aprilia between 1986 and 1993.
 It came in two version; 50 cc, and 125 cc.

 Introduction

 The peculiarity of this sports model is given by the single-sided swingarm and by the external and not internal positioning of the transmission crown, this allowed a quick replacement, without being forced to remove the wheel, while the brake disc remained internal.

-The main competitors were the Cagiva, with the Cagiva Freccia (C9, C10, C12) first and the Mito then, the Gilera first with the SP, then with the Crono then, the Yamaha with the TZR and the Honda with the NSR.
+The main competitors were the Cagiva, with the Freccia (C9, C10, C12) first and the Mito, then the Gilera first with the SP, then with the Crono, then the Yamaha with the TZR and the Honda with the NSR.